 The existing exclosure installed by Lake Mead National Recreation Area (LAKE) in 1993 would be temporarily retained until a decision could be made regarding its scientific need.
+The exclosure is built of t-posts and a mix of smooth and barbed wire.
+The area enclosed is approximately 50 feet by 100 feet.
 LAKE natural resources staff has requested it remain as it represents a rare maintained exclosure in the Mojave Desert and MOJN staff is considering adding it to their long-term monitoring of the nearby spring.
 Further review of the need for the exclosure and what data has been collected would occur with NPS Regional Cultural Resource Advisors and local staff prior to a final decision regarding its status.